lf-edge/eden/experimental/benchmark/README.md

 No network test is included right now because most of them require a third-party component.
 An ideal situation would be running an iperf3 server either on the same system or on the same local area network.

+Adding to the supported benchmarks may require manually adding dependencies to the Windows image to be able to run non-interactively.

 ## Scripts